sicarul/osct-client/README.md

 Client
 ------
 This software is the client-side part of the suite, it's a web application built with Angular.js.
+The server side hasn't been started yet.